How Much Does a Deep Plane Facelift Cost in Egypt?

 About Deep Plane Facelift in Egypt

-Egypt is an established destination for deep plane facelift surgery.
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 12 surgeons in Egypt with credentials, before/after photos, and patient reviews.
+Egypt is an established destination for deep plane facelift surgery, with costs ranging from $4,000 to $6,500 (average $5,200).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 13 surgeons in Egypt with credentials, before/after photos, and patient reviews.